top of page

 PESTICIDES: Pyrethroids: Lambda-Cyhalothrin, Bifenthrin

-OUR GOAL: Zero sediment toxicity exceedances in 2024 and 2025 to complete the current management plan and beyond.
+OUR GOAL: Zero sediment toxicity exceedances in 2025 to complete the current management plan and beyond.

 Materials from October 2019 - Grower Meeting